 ULC Ground Lease: Yes (East Campus)

-On June 8, 2021, ULC, Denver Public Schools (DPS), and Denver Housing Authority (DHA) finalized the purchase of the former Johnson & Wales University Denver campus in Denver’s Park Hill Neighborhood.
-Through the partnership of our three organizations, as well as additional partners St. Elizabeth’s School, Kitchen Network, and Archway Housing, we expanded our collective impact to create a public space that will promote health, economic security, community spaces, quality education, affordable housing, culinary arts training, and more.
-The campus will be home to Denver School of the Arts starting in the fall of 2024.
+On June 8, 2021, ULC, Denver Public Schools (DPS), and Denver Housing Authority (DHA) finalized the purchase of the former Johnson & Wales University Denver campus in Denver’s South Park Hill Neighborhood.
+Through the partnership of our three organizations, as well as additional partners St. Elizabeth’s School, Kitchen Network, and Archway Communities, we expanded our collective impact to create a public space that will promote health, economic security, community spaces, quality education, affordable housing, culinary arts training, and more.
+The campus will be home to some Denver School of the Arts classes starting in the fall of 2024.
 Archway Communities and DHA will redevelop the existing dorms into affordable housing for individuals and families.
-Learn more about Mosaic Community Campus by viewing the Mosaic Community Campus Storymap.
+Learn more about the history of what is now the Mosaic Community Campus.

 Holly Square